Omairss/ds5500-hw2/README.md

 To esblish a baseline a simple linear regression model was fit as X = GDP and Y = Life Expectancy as shown in the below figure.
 This model merely acheived an r-square of 0.338.
 Furthermore, this model had  a very high conditional value meaning it was extremely sensitive to the input variable.

 Baseline line of fit:

 ![baseline](images/prob-4-baseline-lof.png)

 Baseline residual:

 ![residual](images/prob4-baseline-residual.png)

 Since the pattern looked logarithmic, (and it made sense that life expectency flattened out after 85), I decided to log tranform Y. Furthermore, the distribution of residuals still did not look normal and followed a negative curvature.
 To resolve that, I fit it to a second order polynomial.
 As shown in the plot below, this results in the residuals being normally distributed.
 The resulting r-sqaured increased to 0.622 and the condition value reduced to just 46.

-Line of fit with Y log transformed.
+Line of fit with Y log transformed:

 ![baseline](images/prob4-final-lof.png)

-Residuals with Y log transformed
+Residuals with Y log transformed:

 ![residual](images/prob4-final-residual.png)

 Finally, using time as a covariate, we acheive an r-squared of 0.677.